School Counseling Program at University of Massachusetts Boston

 What time of the day are classes held?

-Classes meet once per /week during the fall and spring semesters and are held at 4pm and 7pm.
+Classes meet once per week during the fall, spring, and summer semesters and are held at 4pm and 7pm.

 How do I get licensed as a school counselor?